Understanding RBAC in Kubernetes

 Having a way to do so whithout asking users to perform specific actions or setting up pods with specific service accounts to verify the access is more convenient.
 This is where Kubernetes impersonation feature comes in.

-Thanks to Kubernetes impersonation feature, we can take the identity of another user, a group or a service account to perform specific actions (list pods inside a specific namespace for instance) and therefore make sure RBAC is properly configured.
+Thanks to Kubernetes impersonation feature, we can take the identity of another user, a group or a service account to perform specific actions (list pods inside a specific namespace for instance) and therefore make sure RBAC rules are properly configured.

 The user we perform actions as can be a real user from an identity provider system (GCP IAM user for instance) or a non existing/virtual one.
-The user taking identity of another user (real or fake/virtual user), a group or a service account, first have to be authorized to do so with a ClusterRole and associated ClusterRoleBinding as follows :
+The user taking the identity of another user (real or fake/virtual user), a group or a service account, first have to be authorized to do so with a ClusterRole and the associated ClusterRoleBinding as follows:

 kind: ClusterRole